 The following unaudited pro forma financial information assumes the Vewd Acquisition was completed as of January 1, 2021.
 The unaudited pro forma financial information as presented below is for informational purposes only and is based on estimates and assumptions that have been made solely for purposes of developing such pro forma information.
 This is not necessarily indicative of the results of operations that would have been achieved if the Vewd Acquisition had taken place on January 1, 2021, nor is it necessarily indicative of future results.
 Consequently, actual results could differ materially from the unaudited pro forma financial information presented below.
-The pro forma operating results are as follows (unaudited, in thousands):
+The following table presents the pro forma operating results as if the acquired operations of Vewd had been included in the Company's Consolidated Statements of Operations as of January 1, 2021 (unaudited, in thousands):

-Years Ended December 31,
+Year Ended December 31,

-2022 2021
+2021

 Revenue \$ 508,636 \$ 498,992

 Net loss attributable to the Company \$ (769,483) \$ (209,690)